LATISSE® Eyelash Treatment in Dallas

 Have you always wanted longer, fuller, lusher eyelashes?
 Have your lashes grown thin or sparse with age?
 LATISSE® (bimatoprost ophthalmic solution) is an effective treatment.
 LATISSE® is not a temporary fix or a cosmetic illusion.
 It encourages the growth and thickening of your natural lashes for real results that last.
 LATISSE® is the only prescription treatment for eyelash growth approved by the Food & Drug Administration (FDA).

 Get the facts about LATISSE®:

 It’s important to discuss LATISSE® with your doctor and to carefully follow usage guidelines.
-In a clinical study, approximately four percent of participants reported itchy eyes and/or redness while using LATISSE®.
+In a clinical study, approximately 4% of participants reported itchy eyes and/or redness while using LATISSE®.
 While these side effects went away quickly and were not symptoms of any allergic reaction, it is important to remember that using LATISSE® requires patience.
-Only use the recommended amount, and don’t play “catch up” by doubling the dose if you miss a session.
+Only use the recommended amount, and don’t play “catch up” by doubling the dose if you miss one.
 You also must only use sterile, FDA-approved LATISSE® applicators.
 Less common side effects have also been reported, including irritation, dryness, eyelid redness, hyperpigmentation, and potential increased brown iris pigmentation.